barbu110/upb-pc-tema2-event-gateway/readme.txt

 Gateway (i.e. the SubscriberEndpoint component) is a little more complex than the one described in the previous section.
 It is based on a request-response model.

-Every messages going on through the network starts with a message header:
+Every message going on through the network starts with a message header:

    +----------+------+
    | Field    | Size |